sinanuozdemir/SF_DAT_15/hw/optional/07_yelp_reviews.md

 **Description of the data:**

-* `yelp.json` is the original format of the file. `yelp.csv` contains the same data, in a more convenient format.
-Both of the files are in this repo, so there is no need to download the data from the Kaggle website.
+`yelp.csv` contains the Yelp ratings data
 * Each observation in this dataset is a review of a particular business by a particular user.
 * The "stars" column is the number of stars (1 through 5) assigned by the reviewer to the business.
 (Higher stars is better.)
 * The "cool" column is the number of "cool" votes this particular review received from other Yelp users.
 There is no limit to how many "cool" votes a review can receive.